 The northern part of Winslow developed in the Victorian period with the building of the Workhouse in 1838 and the laying out of a new road to the railway station in 1850.
 The railway brought no industry to the town (although small-scale industrial activities such as tanning continued), but it did provide a route to London for local dairy products.
 The railway also made Winslow accessible to the London sporting fraternity, several of whom kept 'hunting boxes' in the town.
 Winslow estate agents always described the larger houses as close to the railway station and convenient for the meets of the Whaddon Chase, Bicester and Duke of Grafton's Foxhounds.
 Many photographs of Winslow from the late 19th and early 20th centuries have survived (a lot of them by Winslow's own photographer J.H.
 Turnham).

-The town's population rose from 1,100 at the beginning of the 19th century to 1,890 in 1861, but then declined to 1,500 by the Second World War.
+The town's population rose from 1,100 at the beginning of the 19th century to 1,890 in 1861 (see the full transcription of the 1841 census), but then declined to 1,500 by the Second World War.
 An airfield was built at nearby Little Horwood during the war and several residents lost their lives in 1943 when a Wellington bomber crashed on the High Street.
 The town's railway station was closed to passengers in 1968 and the line was reduced to a single track in 1985.

-Much of Winslow's history can be seen by following the Winslow Trail.
-The full text of Arthur Clear: A Thousand Years of Winslow Life (1888) can also be read on this website.
+The full text of Arthur Clear: A Thousand Years of Winslow Life (1888) can be read on this website.
 We have a full list of Winslow road names and their origins.

 You can search for people on this website by using the index of names.
 If you are looking for someone specific, you are recommended to use the search engine below as well.